JanHerca/urantiapedia/output/wikijs/en/article/Dominique_Ronfet/Etre_sensible_au_circuit_de_Personnalite.md

 Concerning this gift of Personality, several approaches are proposed to us.
 I will start from the definition of personality as it is presented to us in this short passage from the introduction:

 > Personality is a level of deified reality and ranges from the mortal and midwayer level of the higher mind activation of worship and wisdom up through the morontial and spiritual to the attainment of finality of personality status.
-That is the evolutionary ascent of mortal- and kindred-creature personality, but there are numerous other orders of universe personalities. ([UB 0:5.1](/en/The_Urantia_Book/0#p5_1))
+That is the evolutionary ascent of mortal- and kindred-creature personality, but there are numerous other orders of universe personalities. (<a id="a47_375"></a>[UB 0:5.1](/en/The_Urantia_Book/0#p5_1))

 — Mmmmm...so what? »